Accepting new clients for daytime appointments

 “In my work as a therapist, I focus on understanding early experiences and how psychological well-being can be fostered through relationships.
 I believe change and healing come through relationships: our relationships with ourselves, as well as our relationships with others.
 I view therapy as a collaborative process that allows both therapist and client to grow and change.

 I practice primarily from a relational-dynamic perspective, though I incorporate techniques from cognitive behavioral (CBT), dialectical behavior therapy (DBT), and narrative approaches to tailor treatment to the unique and individual needs of each client.
-I am also licensed in NY and MA and offer teletherapy via a secure portal to residents of those states.

 My clients describe me as an empathetic, active listener who approaches their concerns with caring, respect, pragmatism, and sometimes, humor.
 I'm honored that you're considering working with me and would be happy to answer any questions you may have.”